Admission to Rickmansworth School

 Rickmansworth School is a school for students aged between 11-18.
 Originally founded as a Grammar school in 1953, we continue to be a high-achieving school whose students consistently exceed nationally expected grades in all subjects, at all levels.

-We admit 226 children each year, 80 of those children are selected according to music aptitude and academic ability as determined by the South West Herts Consortium Tests.
+The Published Admissions Number is 240 children.
+84 of those children are selected according to music aptitude and academic ability as determined by the South West Herts Consortium Tests.
+Information regarding the test dates can be found on the South West Herts Consortium website and the link is available here.

 Information for a place through Secondary Transfer, In-Year Admissions and for our Sixth Form is contained in this section.